 With rising interests rates and a little inflation, Social Security benefits will jump a 2.8% in 2019.
 While the raise may seem small, it is the largest cost-of-living adjustment (COLA) in seven years.

-Low inflation might be a plus for the economy in general, but when it comes to Social Security benefits, low inflation means a small “pay” raise.
-That’s somewhat the case for 2018, as benefits will jump a just 2%.
-Benefit recipients will see the raise beginning with the checks to be issued the first week of January 2018.
-Even though small, this increase is welcome because there was just a .3% cost-of-living increase in 2017.
-The Medicare Part B premium that is automatically deducted from Social Security check will remain at $134 for the vast majority of beneficiaries.
-Fortunately, however, because of a “hold harmless” provision, those who were on Medicare prior to 2017 and were receiving Social Security benefits won’t see their premium increase in excess of the increase in their Social Security.
+Benefit recipients will see the raise beginning with the checks to be issued the first week of January 2019.
+The Medicare Part B premium that is automatically deducted from Social Security check will rise slightly to $135.50 for the vast majority of beneficiaries.
+Fortunately, however, because of a “hold harmless” provision, those who were on Medicare prior to 2019 and were receiving Social Security benefits won’t see their premium increase in excess of the increase in their Social Security.
 On the other hand, all seniors with higher incomes will pay an increased Medicare Part B premium.
 Seniors with “modified adjusted gross income” of at least $85,000 ($170,000 for couples) a year are subject to the Medicare premium surcharge.

 SENIOR CITIZENS’ FREEDOM TO WORK ACT OF 2000